 Three ways EI is helping bees

 Bees are essential for life as we know it.
 Thanks to their pollination of crops and wildflowers, we can enjoy the food and environment we so often take for granted.
 Without them, supermarket shelves would be scarce of fruits and vegetables.
-On World Bee Day, we are celebrating our precious pollinators and the work our scientists are doing to aid their long-term survival.
+Througout the Summer, we are celebrating our precious pollinators and the work our scientists are doing to aid their long-term survival.

 The headlines around bee decline make depressing reading, with some touting the dawning of a sixth mass extinction.
 Habitat loss, insecticides and environmental pollution have all taken a heavy toll on wild bee populations.